upvalue/upvalue-io-code/README.md

+# Cooler News

-A micro link shortening application, built with Bottle and Intercooler.
+A simple HN-alike website, written with Flask and Intercooler.